eads/luna-limon/README.md

 At a minimum, `AIRTABLE_TOKEN`, `AIRTABLE_BASE` and table names must be provided. `WOMPI_PUBLIC_KEY` can be left empty to disable card payments.

 For automatic deploys from Airtable, set `CODEBUILD_PROJECT` to the AWS CodeBuild project that runs your deploy script.
+The deploy timestamp is stored in a DynamoDB table managed by SST; the table name is provided to the webhook via the `BUILD_TABLE` environment variable.

 ## Catalog and checkout